interstitialRedirectModalTitle

 Historic Cabin Tours

-From short stories to detailed histories, Osage historian and conservationist John Joseph Mathews remains one of Oklahoma’s most revered writers and researchers.
-His transcendent works have educated and inspired generations in our great state and beyond—and much of his life was spent in a small cabin, now located on the Tallgrass Prairie Preserve.
-We’re pleased to offer monthly tours of Mathews’ historic cabin from June through October!
-Space is limited, and tours are free to the public.
-Learn more by selecting one of the options below.
+From short stories to detailed histories, Osage historian & conservationist John Joseph Mathews remains one of Oklahoma’s most revered writers and researchers.
+His works have inspired generations, and much of his life was spent in a small cabin, now located on the Tallgrass Prairie Preserve.
+We’re pleased to offer monthly tours of this landmark from May through October on the fourth Saturday of the month!
+Space is limited and tours are free.

 Photos from the Tallgrass Prairie Preserve